INTERVIEW

 University of Queensland's GPA Calculation

-The University of Queensland does take into large consideration of your GPA and uses it to rank students.
+The University of Queensland takes large consideration of your GPA and uses it to rank students.

 What Is FTE?